Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: System characterization

-In Fig ~\ref{Graph28} (A) the IF response of the Rx RAU (SHM, IF amplifiers and modulator) is shown.
-As can be seen, the IF response has a notable roll-off at low frequencies.
-This is mainly associated with the frequency response of the 2nd IF amp, which exhibits a roll-off close to DC.
+In Fig.~\ref{IFandSNR} (a) the IF response of the Rx RAU (SHM, IF amplifiers and modulator) is shown.
+As can be seen, the IF response decreases rapidly at low frequencies.
+This is mainly associated with the frequency response of the $2^{\textnormal{nd}}$ IF amp., which has a strong roll-off close to DC.
 In spite of this, the overall response still exhibits a sufficiently wide region (bandwidth $>$ 9 GHz) with low power variations (maximum variation of less than 5 dB) to accommodate the 5 GBd signals.
-The response drop beyond 14 GHz is due to the limited bandwidth of the 3rd IF amp., which has a 3-dB bandwidth specification of 12 GHz.

-To see the signal degradation throughout the link, SNR measurements were taken in the points specified in Fig.~\ref{ExpArr} with numbered circles.
-The SNR was calculated as $\textrm{E}[|X|^2] / \textrm{E}[|Y - X|^2]$, where $X$ and $Y$ are the transmitted and received symbols, respectively.
-As can be seen from Fig. ~\ref{Graph28} (B), there is a slight drop in SNR — around 1.3 dB — when increasing the wireless distance by inserting the two Teflon lenses.
-On the other hand, a gain of more than 3 dB is achieved by employing the coherent receiver at the ONU.
+The response drop beyond 14 GHz is due to the limited bandwidth of the $3^{\textnormal{rd}}$ IF amp., which has a 3-dB bandwidth specification of 12 GHz.
+To see the signal degradation throughout the link, SNR measurements were taken at the points specified in Fig.~\ref{ExpArr} with numbered circles.
+The SNR was calculated as $E[|X|^2]/E[|Y-X|^2],$ where X and Y are the transmitted and received symbols, respectively.
+As can be seen from Fig.~\ref{IFandSNR} (b), there is a slight drop in SNR (around 1.3 dB) when increasing the wireless distance by inserting the two PTFE lenses.
+On the other hand, a gain of more than 3 dB is achieved by employing a coherent receiver at the ONU.
 In the rest of the paper, the coherent ONU is always used.